 For those who have never heard of this topic before, here’s a quick intro

 - Async/await is a new way to write asynchronous code.
-Previous options for asynchronous code are callbacks and promises.
+Previous alternatives for asynchronous code are callbacks and promises.

-- Async/await is actually built on top of promises.
+- Async/await is actually just syntax sugar built on top of promises.
 It cannot be used with plain callbacks or node callbacks.

 - Async/await is, like promises, non blocking.